Georgia43/OCaml-Project/README.md

 ## Termination
 The algorithm ends when there are no more paths between source and destination so when findPath source destination is empty.

+## Creation of the flow graph
+After the algorithm ford_fulkerson is ran, we create the flow graph corresponding to the final deviation graph.

 # Host Matching Project